BAK2K3/Shakesbot/README.md

 # Shakesbot

 Shakesbot is a single layer stateful Recurrent Neural Network for text generation, in the style of Shakespeare!
+Please visit <https://github.com/BAK2K3/Shakesbot> for an online demonstration of this model.

 ## Installation